-Under the Illinois Family Military Leave Act, eligible staff members who are the spouses or parents of a person called to state or federal military service lasting longer than thirty days are eligible for leave up to 30 days.
+Under the Illinois Family Military Leave Act (Act), eligible staff members who are the spouses or parents of a person called to state or federal military service lasting longer than thirty days are eligible for leave up to thirty days.

-A staff member is eligible if he or she has worked at least twelve months and at least 1,250 hours in the twelve months immediately preceding the requested leave.
-Furthermore, a staff member must first exhaust all of his or her accrued vacation, personal and compensatory leave (except sick and/or disability leave) before he or she is eligible for family military leave under the Act.
+A staff member is eligible if they have worked at least twelve months and at least 1,250 hours in the twelve months immediately preceding the requested leave.
+Furthermore, a staff member must first exhaust all their accrued vacation, and personal and compensatory leave (except sick and/or disability leave) before they are eligible for family military leave under the act.

-Staff members must provide at least 14 days' notice before starting family military leave of 5 or more consecutive workdays.
-Staff members must provide notice of leave lasting less than 5 days as soon as practicable.
+Staff members must provide at least fourteen days' notice before starting family military leave of five or more consecutive workdays.
+Staff members must provide notice of leave lasting less than five days as soon as practicable.
 Leave must be scheduled, where possible, so as not to unduly disrupt the Seminary's operations.
 Staff members may be required to provide certification from an appropriate military authority to verify the staff member's eligibility for leave.
-Please contact the designated human resources staff member to request military family leave or for further information about leave under the Act.
+Please contact the human resources staff member to request military family leave or for further information about leave under the act.